chinamike65/hugo-tuolesi/content/book1/book1en.md

 In the presence of Dharma Master Yongzeng, I received several Speech Blessing Mantras.

-If you want to achieve success in reciting mantras, and if you want the power of mantras to come out, you must practice mantras and blessings.
+If you want to achieve success in reciting mantras, and if you want the power of mantras to come out, you must practice mantras and offerings.

 After cultivating the Speech Blessing Mantra, ordinary right and wrong can be turned into mantras.